Cherry Cheesecake Butter Tarts:

 A butter tart shells, filled with a cheesecake pudding, and topped with cherry pie filling.
 These Cherry Cheesecake Tarts are a classic holiday dessert that are both impressive and easy to make.

 They start with a delicious, buttery, sugary, crumbly, amazing butter tart.
-They are then filled with a cheesecake filling, and topped with your favorite pie filling.
+Then they are then filled with a cheesecake filling, and topped with your favorite pie filling.
 For these I went with cherry!
 But you can buy mixed berry, lemon, etc.

 And guess what?
 You don’t even have to put pie filling, you can put whatever topping you want.
 I love using fresh fruit too.